EliteAsian123/Mechacell-Public/README.md

 Feature requests can also be opened by clicking on the issues tab.
 Make sure you select `Feature Request` when creating the issue.
 Note that there is no guarantee that a feature will be implemented.

+**Having an issue with modding is not a bug!** If you need any help with modding, go to the discussions tab and we will help you as soon as possible!

 ## Wiki
 The offical Mechacell **technical** wiki can be view by clicking on the "wiki" tab above.
 If you want to see the wiki for the game itself, just use the encyclopedia built into Mechacell.